griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 python3 /opt/scripts/get_neoantigen_qc.py -WB $WORKING_BASE -f final_results --yaml $WORKING_BASE/yamls/$CLOUD_YAML
 ```

-#### Generating a Report to summarize FDA Metrics
+#### Generating a Report to summarize QC Metrics

-> [!WARNING]
-> Deprecated once included into pVACseq/pipeline

-The following subset of QC values can be obtained from the FDA report tables generated by the
+The following set of QC values can be obtained from the QC report tables generated by the
-pipeline and used to determine whether the case meets basic data quality criteria as described
+pipeline and are used to determine whether the case meets certain data quality criteria.
-in the documentation provided to the FDA.

-To generate a table evaluating the case's FDA metrics, run the following commands:
+To generate a table evaluating the case's QC metrics, run the following commands:

 ```bash
 cd $WORKING_BASE